|Guide||♦||15 Triplogs||0 Topics|

 Follow the footpath west from the parking area, which parallels the creek for about a quarter of a mile until it drops down to the dry creek bed.
 Unless you are hiking in the rainy season, you are immediately greeted by the largest pool of water you will likely encounter for the entire trip.
 This area is rather lush with cottonwood, willow, and mesquite trees, but don't let it fool you; the majority of the hike will be in a sun-exposed, arid wash.
 Turn left into the creek, and from this point on, there is no trail except the occasional game trail to surpass an impassible boulder.
 In about a half a mile, keep your eye out for petroglyphs on a sizeable east-facing boulder sitting towards the left side of the creek.

-The terrain is typical of a dry desert creek bed with some mild bouldering, but nothing to worry about.
-There are also a few sparsely scattered, thickly vegetated riparian areas that will stretch for 100 feet or so and then quickly retreat back to desert landscape.
-A couple of these instances strongly resemble springs with small seeps that carve tiny paths through sandy banks before before reaching pools shaded by cottonwood trees.
+The terrain is typical of a desert creek bed with some mild bouldering but nothing to worry about.
+There are also a few sparsely scattered, thickly vegetated riparian areas that will stretch for 100 feet or so and then quickly retreat to the desert landscape.
+A couple of these instances strongly resemble springs with small seeps that carve tiny paths through sandy banks before reaching pools shaded by cottonwood trees.
 According to my USGS topo of the area, however, there are no springs along cottonwood creek.
-At about 1 mile, the creek forks and both forks seem equally as likely to be the main arm of the creek; take the right (north) fork.
-There are several dry waterfalls in this stretch that lead to pools of stagnant water that I imagine provide for a very pleasant hike after rain.
-The creek soon takes a sharp turn west again when it runs into an unnamed peak.
+At about 1 mile, the creek forks, and both forks seem equally as likely to be the main arm of the creek; take the right (north) fork.
+There are several dry waterfalls in this stretch that lead to pools of stagnant water that I imagine provides for an enjoyable hike after rain.
+The creek soon retakes a sharp turn west when it runs into an unnamed peak.